Back to Guides

 When should I stop comparing funds and go back to planning?

 Go back to planning when the real blocker is no longer manager comparison.
-If the next unresolved variable is tax sequencing, household timing, liquidity pressure, or route-fit clarity, planning should take over before more fund comparison reading.
+If the next unresolved variable is financial sequencing, household timing, liquidity pressure, or route-fit clarity, planning should take over before more fund comparison reading.

 Karen Kemp Aguiar Abud